 Without requiring much human participation, the procedure streamlines the whole cycle from collection to analysis.
 However, necessary knowledge is still required, otherwise, the entire endeavor would be futile.

 10- Data analysis

-Even if the data is of high quality, it has little relevance in its raw form.
-The advent of technology is assisting in the analysis of large volumes of data, but many obstacles remain, such as operating the tool without mistakes, extracting data methodically, and so on.
+Even if the data is of excellent quality, it has little relevance in its raw form.
+The advent of technology is assisting in the analysis of data, but many obstacles remain, such as operating the tool without mistakes, extracting data methodically, and so on.

 There are several complex tools available to assist your company in importing data and temporarily manipulating it in order to evaluate it depending on specified parameters.

 11- Going from unstructured to structured Data